DPFP/chuwa0620/ShortQuestions/hw6.md

 * Response: A JSON object representing the newly created blog post with a unique identifier (e.g., post ID) assigned by the server.

-GET API - Retrieve a Single Blog Post:
+GET API - Retrieve a Single Blog Entity:

 * Endpoint: /api/posts/{postId}
 * Description: This API will retrieve a specific blog post by its unique identifier (postId).
 * Response: A JSON object containing the details of the requested blog post.

-PUT API - Update an Existing Blog Post:
+PUT API - Update an Existing Blog Entity:

 * Endpoint: /api/posts/{postId}
 * Description: This API will allow users to update an existing blog post by its unique identifier (postId).